grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 * Click on Update
 The value mapping settings should look like this:
 ![Value Mappings](img/value-mappings.png)
-5. Change the Panel Title to *SLO Status (Errors) per Data Center*
+5. Change the Panel Title to * SLO Status(Errors) per Data Center*
 6. Click on *Apply*
-## Convert the K8s Service Status panel from a table to a Polystat Panel
+## Convert the 'K8s Service Status' panel from a table to a polystat panel
 This table is showing us tons of information that we already know.
 The original goal of this table was to show a state of 1 (UP) or 0 (DOWN) for each of our service containers.
 Our new goal is to simplify the presentation of the information using a *polystat* panel.
 1. Edit the *K8s Service Status* panel (click on the panel's title and then *Edit*)
 2. Switch the Visualization Type from *Table* to *Polystat*